3colorr/Mizuame-pages/content/en/post/New-Release.-Mizuame-v1.1.1.md

 date: 2023-10-01T14:09:15+09:00
 ---
 ### New Release
-We released Mizuame v1.1.0!
+We released Mizuame v1.1.1!

-We will release the Mizuame on the AppStore in a few days.
+And we released the Mizuame on the AppStore.
+You can find it by Search for "Mizuame".

 #### Improvement
 - Compatible with macOS 14 (Sonoma)